Mystery of Gratuitousness

 Laura Casinelli

 These songs, hymns to life, are of the same nature as the breath that animates us.
 Just as the origin and destination of our breath are unknown, similarly, we do not know where these songs come from and where they return.
 We sense a source, yet its origin is a mystery.
-So, singing these hymns, offering what in us is both temporal and timeless, is to consent to being simply their humble servants.
+So, singing these hymns, offering what in us is both temporal and timeless, is to consent to being simply the small children.

 Juri Barone